caprilesport/gedent/README.md

 - [NWChem](https://www.nwchem-sw.org/)

 Although these are shipped by default, you are encouraged to create your own base presets.
-(or even remove the ones shipped by default, if you dont use them)

-The only gedent-specific features in the templates are:
+The only gedent-specific features in the templates is the metadata header.
-- the metadata header
-On top of any template file you use the special delimiter `--@` encloses the template metada, it can be in any place of the input, although it is encoraged to keep it at the top.
+On any template file if you use the special delimiter `--@` enclosing the template metada, which can be placed anywhere in the input.
-Right now, the only supported metadata is the `extension` directive, where it sets the default extension for the file, but there are plans to support templates with more than 1 xyz file per template.
+Right now, the only supported metadata is the `extension` directive, where it sets the default extension for the file, but there are plans to support templates with more than 1 xyz file per template, for exemple.

-An example of the template metada looks as follows:
+An example of the template metada looks like this:

 ```toml
 --@